Strengthening Conservation Management and Leadership

 · The Maui Nui Makai Network was launched by communities pursuing collaborative management of coastal sites on Maui, Moloka'i, and Lānai to ensure Hawaiʻi’s natural resources and cultural traditions thrive.

 · The Kai Kuleana Network was launched by communities working to restore coral reefs and fish populations on the west coast of Hawai'i Island so they continue to provide for their needs.

 · The Hui Loko network was launched to enhance management of anchialine pools and revitalize fishponds along Hawai'i Island's west coast, so these formerly productive aquaculture systems can once again provide food for the community.

 Of course, we also need leaders to carry this work forward.
 That’s why we provide promising young conservationists with internships and fellowships to gain the skills and confidence for successful careers in conservation.
 Our interns and fellows gain practical knowledge and hands-on training in all aspects of marine conservation, as they work side-by-side with conservation professionals, local community partners, non-profits, and government agencies.

-Together, we are building the movement and momentum required to restore Hawaiʻi reefs and fisheries, so they can support healthy, prosperous communities long into the future.
+By supporting these leaders and working together to blend science and traditional practices and demonstrate effective restoration, we are building the movement and momentum required to restore Hawaiʻi's reefs and fisheries, so they can support healthy, prosperous communities long into the future.